LSEG-TH/Documents/Dashboard Specification.md

 > Uses for Immersion Day project, organised by LSEG Bangkok only.
 # Travelogo Dashboard Features Specifications
-This guideline describes an overview purposes and features of Travelogo Dashboard.
+This guideline describes an overview of purposes and features of Travelogo Dashboard.

 ## Purposes
 Travelogo is an agency platform providing a marketplace for hotel business to manage booking.
 The dashboard is add-on service, free-of-charge, for all Travelogo customers to view statistics and analytics data.